 Scene 1: The Capitol Square before the Temple of Jupiter.

-27: Spinto da quella smania A familiar interlude (if you know Donizetti) follows and then a long (13 minute) duet between Constantine and Crispo ** (which was apparently added in 1841 and borrowed from Pia de Tolomei).
-Ten minutes in we get a military tune which is not a thousand miles away from the opening cavatinas for Polione in Norma.
+27, 36: Spinto da quella smania/A speme di contento A familiar interlude (if you know Donizetti) follows and then a long (13 minute) duet between Constantine and Crispo (which was apparently added in 1841 and borrowed from Pia de Tolomei).
+This is okay *, but ten minutes in we get a military tune which is not a thousand miles away from the opening cavatinas for Polione in Norma ** (the basic melody is taken from an act one love duet in Il diluvio universale).
 Dramatically, it seems to serve no plot point, and being a later addition this is apparently obvious beyond providing filler, but it is musically worthwhile.

 Scene 2: The imperial apartments.